 Cross-Border E-Commerce Challenges

 Given that cross-border e-commerce goods and services are currently sold digitally, governments are unable to implement value-added taxes, or VAT, to related transactions.
 While this is beneficial to parties directly involved in business-to-consumer (B2C), business-to-business (B2B), or consumer-to-consumer (C2C) sales, many countries are eyeing the possibility of taxing these transactions as it could provide a potentially large boost to a country’s economy.
-Furthermore, as reported by the International Monetary Fund, several countries are looking to enter an agreement that would implement digital services taxes.
-Essentially, the agreement would require multinational e-commerce firms with profits above approximately 23 billion USD to proportionately allocate a certain amount of their earnings subject to factors such as local sales and local law.

 Opportunities for Growth